-Coconut Curry Soup w/ Sweet Potato Noodles – This flavorful soup can be made in just about 30 minutes!
+This beautiful, flavorful Coconut Curry Soup w/ Sweet Potato Noodles can be made in just about 30 minutes!
 The sweet potato “noodles” make it fun to slurp!
 Perfect for a cozy weeknight meal!

-Sweet potatoes are considered a superfood, nutrient dense and beneficial for health.
+Sweet potato ~ Sweet potatoes are considered a superfood, nutrient dense and beneficial for health.
 They are incredibly high in vitamin A, and C, and also boast high amounts of B vitamins, potassium, and fiber.
-They contain plenty of antioxidants and have anti-inflammatory properties.

 To spiralize your sweet potato, peel it and slice off both ends to easily adhere it to your spiralizer.
 If your sweet potato is rather oddly shaped or oversized, it might help to cut it in half and do one half at a time.
 If you end up with lots of super long “noodles”, just use your knife or clean kitchen scissors to cut them down a bit.
 The really long ones would be fun in a spaghetti type dish, but might be little cumbersome in soup.